CONFIRMATION (Grades 8 - 10)

 Beginning in 8th grade, the Confirmation program offers students the opportunity to deepen their Jewish knowledge, and students are encouraged to explore and wrestle with issues, ethics, traditions, texts and theology that will serve to shape their Jewish identity as young adults.

-Grade 8 students take a day trip to Boston (including a self-guided walking tour and scavenger hunt, visits to local American Jewish History exhibits, or visits to local historical shuls, and dinner).
+8th Grade: Students participate a day trip to Boston (including a self-guided walking tour and scavenger hunt, visits to local American Jewish History exhibits, or visits to local historical shuls, and dinner).
 They explore the roots of our Jewish tradition in our home city.

-Tenth graders have the opportunity to study with Rabbi Kraus.
-They also participate in a special trip to the Religious Action Center in Washington, D.C. for a Teen Political Action Seminar.
+10th Grade: Students participate in a special trip to the Religious Action Center in Washington, D.C. for a Teen Political Action Seminar.
 This four-day program, called L’Taken, focuses on Judaism and social action.
 The program includes creative worship services, social action training, and a visit to Capitol Hill to meet with Representatives and Senators.
 There is also an opportunity to tour the Holocaust Museum and Washington, D.C.In addition, students have a weekend retreat, or Shabbaton, to prepare for their Confirmation service.

 Students in 11th and 12th grade are invited to participate in Panim el Panim (Face to Face), our Post Confirmation program, which is an informal learning experience guided by Beth Goldstein.
 Panim el Panim meets on Thursday nights from 6:30-8:00 at the temple.
 The program includes dinner.
 Curriculum is taught as a series of modules, based on the interests of the students and the guidance and expertise of the staff.